 Standing at about 10-feet tall this big ear of corn slowly rotates as an American flag flies above it.
 Talk about genetically modified vegetables!

-Coon Rapids itself has a population of approximately 1,305.
-I’m pretty sure that this ear of corn could feel the entire town for dinner… and then some!
+Coon Rapids itself has a population of approximately 1,294.
+While it may not be the world’s largest eat of corn, I’m pretty sure that this ear of corn could feel the entire town for dinner… and then some!
 (Maybe it’s harvested by the Jolly Green Giant?
 Maybe.)

 And in case you don’t believe me, here’s a video of it rotating!
 Doesn’t it POP!?!?!